 Dr. Favia Dubyk is a New Mexico based climber, wife and mom to rescue pup Hans.
 Want to know how to stay resilient through outdoor adventure sports?
-Favia climbed her way through graduate school, medical school and a cancer diagnosis.
-On weekends you can find her mountain biking with her husband and bouldering with her crag dog Hans.
-Her story shows you can be an adventure athlete even if you didn’t grow up in the outdoors.
+Favia climbed her way through a cancer diagnosis, chemotherapy and recovery.
+On weekends you can find her mountain biking with her partner and bouldering with her crag dog Hans.
+You can also catch her on Season 10 of American Ninja Warrior!

 Hometown: Albuquerque, NM